isomerpages/mddi-corp/media-centre/press-releases/_posts/2024-09-22-post-Minister Josephine Teo’s comments on the “A Digital Future for All” panel.md

 <p>• <u>Nnenna Nwakanma</u>, Founding Board Member, HealthAI</p>
 <p>Moderator:</p>
 <p>• <u>Tumi Makgabo</u>, Africa Worldwide Media</p>
-<p><strong>1.
-Future of Work</strong>
+<p><strong><u>1.
+Future of Work</u></strong>
 </p>
-<p><strong><u>Moderator: ...The world of work, however, we all recognise is going to look quite different in five years’ time, let alone a decade or two down the road.
-In Singapore's case, how are you ensuring that there is better preparedness for a more digitised world in the context of work, and how can we learn from what Singapore has done so that we are not always having to go back to the beginning to ensure we are better prepared for a world of work that looks so different?</u></strong>
+<p><strong>Moderator: ...The world of work, however, we all recognise is going to look quite different in five years’ time, let alone a decade or two down the road.
+In Singapore's case, how are you ensuring that there is better preparedness for a more digitised world in the context of work, and how can we learn from what Singapore has done so that we are not always having to go back to the beginning to ensure we are better prepared for a world of work that looks so different?</strong>
 </p>
 <p><strong>Minister Teo:</strong> Well, thank you very much for this opportunity
 to participate in this great conversation.</p>